hemantksingh/messup-learn/Infrastructure/Kubernetes.md

 **Kube-proxy** exposes services onto the network by configuring IP table rules for the service on all nodes and load balances requests to the backend pods running in the cluster.
 Kube-proxy runs as a pod on each node in the cluster.

-**Labels** and **Selectors** are used to [connect services to pods](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/) and allow blue green/canary or rolling deployments.
+**Labels** and **Selectors** are used to [connect services to pods](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/) and facilitate Blue green/canary and rolling deployments.
+Services define selectors that have to match the labels on the pods.

 ### Service API